aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 );
 ```

-ECS run Tasks which can contain more than one containers, so we defined a desiredCount of 2 Tasks and the loadBalancer will distribute traffic to them. and as mentioned prevously we seperated our processes into 2 containers, but even though they are seperate they are still tightly couple as for every PHP-FPM process you need an NGINX infront of it, therefore we put both containers together into one Task.
+ECS run Tasks which can contain more than one containers, so we defined a desiredCount of 2 Tasks and the loadBalancer will distribute traffic to them, as you might have noticed in our FrontEnd Image the Ip address of the container is displayed and everytime you refresh it changes showing you the loadbalancing in action.
+As mentioned prevously we seperated our processes into 2 containers, but even though they are seperate they are still tightly couple as for every PHP-FPM process you need an NGINX proxy infront of it, therefore we put both containers together into one Task.

-so we create a task definition and add both containers
+So we create a task definition and add both containers

 ```
 const taskDefinition = new FargateTaskDefinition(this, "TaskDef");